The Secret of Rennes-le-Château

 It is a small village with a sparse population.
-At the heart of this community is a church dedicated to Saint Mary Magdalene.
-This is the church that stands on the site today and was built round about the eleventh century.
+At the heart of this community is a church, dedicated to Saint Mary Magdalene.
+This is the church that stands on the site today and built round about the eleventh century.
 Here is where a mystery lies.

 The Mysterious Inheritance

-The mystery remains to this day as to where Saunière acquired such wealth to carry out all this work.
-The renovations took ten years to complete which also included the cemetery and Saunière’s living quarters.
-All this time carpenters, stone masons, labourers and many other tradesmen required paying for their labours.
+A mystery remains to this day on where Saunière acquired such wealth to carry out all this work.
+These renovations took ten years to complete.
+This also included the cemetery and Saunière’s living quarters.
+All this work required carpenters, stonemasons, labourers and many other tradespeople.
+These people needed paying for their labours.
 Materials and fittings needed payment as the work progressed.
-The accounts and invoices relating to the works have survived and confirm the amount to be over 11,500 Frank’s, which inflates to around £4,000,000 in today’s money, in 2020.
+The accounts and invoices relating to the works have survived.
+They confirm the amount to be over 11,500 Frank’s, which inflates to around £4,000,000 in today’s money, in 2020.

 Asmodeus the Master Demon

-There is a Latin inscription over the entrance to the church, terribilis est locus iste, which translates to “this place is terrible.”
-There are other inscriptions that read: “this is God’s house, the gate of heaven, and it shall be called the royal court of God.”
+There is a Latin inscription over the entrance to the church, terribilis est locus iste.
+This translates to “this place is terrible.”
+There are other inscriptions.
+One reads: “this is God’s house, the gate of heaven, and it shall be called the royal court of God.”

 A figure inside the church, installed by Saunière, is of the demon Asmodeus perched holding up the font.
 Above are four angels.
-Asmodeus is represented in many ancient writings as a master demon, sometimes referred to as the king of demons.
-Could it be that the whole statue is portraying a message of good, represented by God’s angels, subduing evil represented by Asmodeus underfoot?
-Some ancient writings denote that demons were under Solomon’s power to help in the construction of the temple in Jerusalem, working as bound slaves.
-Power was given to Solomon over the demons by God through the archangel Michael by the possession of a ring.
+Asmodeus is in many ancient writings as a master demon, sometimes referred to as the king of demons.
+Could it be that the whole statue is portraying a message of good?
+Represented by God’s angels, subduing evil represented by Asmodeus underfoot?
+Ancient writings denote demons, bound as slaves, and powerless.
+Working on God’s temple under the command of Soloman.
+God gave power to Solomon over the demons through the archangel Michael by the possession of a ring.

-It seems that Saunière embedded many symbolic references in the church for reasons unknown and yet to be figured out.
+Saunière embedded many symbolic references in the church for reasons unknown.